sebnitu/vrembem/packages/drawer/README.md

 ### `drawer_modal`

-Convert a drawer into it’s modal state with the `drawer_modal` modifier class.
+Applies modal drawer styles to a drawer.
+To convert a drawer to its modal state after its been registered, set the collection API `mode` property to `'modal'`.
 Only one modal can be open at a time.

 ```html
 <aside id="drawer-id" class="drawer drawer_modal">